 Opportunities and lessons

 Beyond COVID-19, Dr Okwara is excited that UBTH is looking towards becoming a centre for managing endemic diseases in the country.
 “Over the years, we never had an isolation centre but with COVID-19, we had to quickly come up with one and the CMD is already working out plans to ensure that everything doesn’t just end with COVID-19.
-There are other endemic disease and we want to take up the challenge as the foremost health institution in South-South Nigeria,” he said.
+There are other endemic diseases and we want to take up the challenge as the foremost health institution in South-South Nigeria,” he said.

 Seven months on, Dr Okwara said the sanctity of life and need for everyone to give their best always were his greatest lessons managing COVID-19 patients.
 The consultant dermatologist and infectious diseases expert said he is happy that his team managed severely ill patients to wellness and calls on all Nigerians to be involved in the fight against COVID-19.
 He said the nonchalance of many towards the infection can reverse progress made so far.